 @return (EntailmentGraphCollapsed) the resulting collapsed entailment graph

-@throws CollapsedGraphGeneratorException if the implementation cannot convert the graph for some reason
+@throws GraphOptimizerException if the implementation cannot convert the graph for some reason

 Related Data Structure & Other Notes

 We do not foresee any external EOP component dependency for this module.
 Yet, if any arguments or configurable values are needed, they should be exposed in the implementation constructor.